 See the Features and API page for more information on this library.

-See the Behavior Changes page for more information on the similarities and differences between Android Things and the Android framework.
+See the Platform differences page for more information on the similarities and differences between Android Things and the Android framework.

 When you're ready to start building prototypes and devices, the Android Things Console provides tools to install and update the system image on supported hardware devices.
 This allows you to push updates to users in the field as well as test deployments on your own hardware.
 Using the console, you can:

 - Download and install the latest Android Things system image